tripledoublev/CV/index.md

-## Front End Developer
+## Junior Developer
 ## Artist-researcher and Creative Technologist

 ### Github: [tripledoublev](https://github.com/tripledoublev/)
 ### Email: [vincent@charlebois.info](mailto:vincentcharlebois@gmail.com)
 ### Portfolio: [vincentcharlebois.net](https:vincentcharlebois.net)

-### Education
-- 2019 Master in Advanced Ecological Buildings & Biocities
-        Institute for Advanced Architecture of Catalonia

-- 2012 BFA Intermedia & Cyber arts
-        Concordia University

-- 2006 College diploma in Communications and Media Studies
-        Cégep du Vieux-Montréal

 ### Current position (since March 2021)
 - Web Specialist and Multimedia Coordinator with the Digital Initiatives at the McGill University Library
     * Implement front-end solutions for a variety of Library sites by using the University's Design System
-    * Design web exhibitions and other Library websites
+    * Design web exhibitions and other Library websites (HTML, CSS)
     * Facilitate communications between developers and librarians.
     * Contribute to Sprint planning
-    * Assist the Digital Initiatives team in implementing best UI and UX practices to meet the latest accessibility standards.
+    * Ensure the Library's UI and UX practices meet the latest accessibility standards.

 ### Previous positions